guyneh/maths-test/README.md

 `src/App.tsx`:
 -   Main component that sets up the quiz
+-   Randomly selects a specified number of questions from the question pool
 -   Handles the state of the quiz (current question index, user's answers, submission etc.)
 -   Displays the questions and the celebratory graphic based on the user's performance

+`src/App.css`:
+-   CSS styles for buttons, containers and other elements

 ## Dependencies:
 - React